thenerdery/dot-net-standards/Front_End_Boilerplate.md

 Why do you need Node.js?
-Node.js is a server-side JavaScript platform that ultimately runs Grunt, a command-line task runner that we are using to build front-end projects.
+Node.js is a server-side JavaScript platform that ultimately runs Grunt, a command-line task runner that we are using to build Front-End projects.
 These tasks include things like turning SASS into CSS, minifying and bundling JavaScript, etc.

 > “But I can minify JavaScript and compile SASS using .NET frameworks and